jr0d/press/press/targets/readme.md

 Plugins may import a base class, override, and extend methods and then call register_target.
 Plugin registered targets will be scanned by press after supported target classes, ensuring that the plugin classes have priority

+---

+v0.5 update: This will be replaced by a Task() Manifest() model.
+The primary reason for the shift in thinking is the ability to easily add in Task order and dependency enforcement, rather than relying on mro and class overrides.